ryanashneil/demo-api-linter/rules/openapi/009/rule.md

 ### Description

-This rule mandates the definition of specific Content-Type, and Headers in its specification.
-This rule is also complimented with the need for the backend server (or API Gateway) to do this validation.
+This rule mandates the definition of specific Content-Type in its specification.
+This rule is also complimented with the need for the backend server (or API Gateway) to do this validation as well as any existing query and header parameters.

 ### Why this rule is important